electron/electron/docs/tutorial/esm-limitations.md

 ## Sandboxed preload scripts can't use ESM imports

 Sandboxed preload scripts are run as plain javascript without an ESM context.
-It is reccomended that preload scripts are bundled via something like `webpack` or `vite` for performance reasons regardless, so your preload script should just be a single file that doesn't need to use ESM imports.
+It is recommended that preload scripts are bundled via something like `webpack` or `vite` for performance reasons regardless, so your preload script should just be a single file that doesn't need to use ESM imports.
 Loading the `electron` API is still done via `require('electron')`.

 ## Non-context-isolated renderers can't use Node.js ESM imports